pablodezutter/JavaScript_Second/1.Javascript-Intro/readmePablo.md

 - object literals variable "name" = { value pairs}
 - use 'new' to create object
-- define an object constructor, and then create objects of the constructed type.
+- define an object constructor, and then create objects of the constructed type.To prevent repetition

 objects are mutable, so you can create a variable to put them in to.

+In a function definition, this refers to the "owner" of the function.

+To add a new property to a constructor, you must add it to the constructor function